jrpool/jsonresume-theme-a11y/README.md

 ### Authoring

+#### Project format

-If you want to create, a résumé in the `jsonresume` standard format, you can:
+If you want to create, a résumé in the `jsonresume` format, you can:

 - Use the `resume init` command to generate a starter source file.
 - Name the source file `resume.json` and put it into the `resume-cli` directory where this README file is located.
 - Edit the source file so it contains the information you want.

-Once you have a source file in the `jsonresume` standard format, you can convert it to this theme’s format as follows:
+Once you have a source file in the `jsonresume` format, you can convert it to this theme’s format as follows:

 - Clone this theme’s repository into a local directory.
 - Use the `node convert [oldsourcefile] [newsourcefile]` command to convert your source file to this theme’s format.

+Once you have converted your project-format source file to the theme format, you can further edit the latter file to take advantage of this theme’s features.

+#### Theme format

-If you want to use only this theme and you don’t yet have a résumé in the `jsonresume` standard format, you can author a file directly in this theme’s format.
+If you want to use only this theme and you don’t yet have a résumé in the `jsonresume` format, you can author a file directly in this theme’s format.
 That format is described below.

 ### Generation

 #### In `resume-cli`

-If you have a résumé in the `jsonresume` standard format, you can generate an output in this theme with the `resume-cli` command:
+If you have a source file named `resume.json` in the `jsonresume` format in your working directory, you can generate an output with this theme by using the `resume-cli` command:

 `resume export --theme a11y --format {html|markdown|pdf} [outputfilename]`

 This command will generate the output in two steps:

-- It will convert your source file to a source file in this theme’s format.
+- It will convert your source file to a source file in this theme’s format, saving that file as `resume-a11y.json`.
 - It will then generate an output file from the latter file.

-The command requires that your source file be located in the `resume-cli` directory and be named `resume.json`.

 #### In `jsonresume-theme-a11y`

 If you are in a local repository of this theme instead, and if you have already created or generated a source file in this theme’s format, you can generate an HTML output file with the command:

-`node index [< source file] [> output file]`
+`node index [source file] [output file]`

-This command gets your source file from standard input and outputs the result to standard output.
-That permits you to maintain multiple source files, and keep them anywhere in your filesystem.
-You can choose the input and output files each time you issue the command.

-This command will use this theme to render the specified source file and will output the HTML rendering to the specified output file.
+If you omit the source-file argument, the theme expects the source file to be `docs/resume-a11y.json`.
+If you omit the output-file argument, the theme writes the output file to `docs/resume-a11y.html`.

 At this time, this command does not generate a PDF or Markdown output file.
 You can do that with the `resume-cli` counterpart, or by using another method to convert this command’s HTML output to PDF or Markdown.